onc-healthit/lantern-back-end/README.md

       * the **NPPES org populator**, which adds provider data from the monthly NPPES export to the database.
         * this is item will take an hour to load if you use the full npidata_pfile

-1. **If you want to requery and rereceive capability statements**, open a new tab and run the following:
+1. **If you want to requery and rereceive capability statements outside the refresh interval** run the following:

-    In the new tab (this runs forever), run:

     ```bash
-    cd capabilityquerier/cmd
-    go run main.go
-    cd ../..
+    docker restart lantern-back-end_endpoint_manager_1
     ```

 ## Stop Lantern